 April Is National Soyfoods Month

-“Soy is the only plant-based complete protein, and it is cholesterol-free and low in saturated fat,” said Charlene Patton, a Topeka-based home economist who serves as consumer-media specialist for the Kansas Soybean Commission (KSC).
+“Whether the diet focus is high-quality protein, low-fat, low-carbohydrate foods or maintaining a well-balanced diet, soyfoods offer a variety of healthful options,” said Charlene Patton, a Topeka-based home economist who serves as consumer-media specialist for the Kansas Soybean Commission (KSC).

 The Kansas Soybean Commission, established in 1977 and headquartered in Topeka, includes nine volunteer farmer-commissioners who are elected by their peers.
 They oversee investments of the legislated “soybean checkoff” assessment in research, consumer information, market development, industry relations and farmer outreach to improve the profit opportunities for all Kansas soybean farmers.